InfraSIM/docs/docs/user_guide.rst

 * Drive erasure.

   Drive erasure feature is implemented in Qemu code.
 After erasing, all data residing on a disk drive will be overwritten with all zero.
-Below are examples for SAS and SATA drive erase we experimented in Ubuntu 16.04.
+Below are examples of SAS and SATA drive erasure performed in Ubuntu 16.04.

   * SAS drive erasure.